aptos-labs/aptos-core/developer-docs-site/docs/tools/aptos-cli-tool/use-aptos-cli.md

     init          Tool to initialize current directory for the aptos tool key           Tool for generating, inspecting, and interacting with keys move          Tool for Move related operations
-    node          Tool for operations related to nodes stake         Tool for manipulating stake
+    multisig      Tool for interacting with multisig accounts node          Tool for operations related to nodes stake         Tool for manipulating stake and stake pools update        Update the CLI itself
 ```

 ### Command-specific help